 I’m obsessed with the world, and I have just as much fun off the beaten path as I do on it.
 I love finding quirky things on my travels as well as bucket list items and crazy adventures – all on a budget.

-You’ll usually find me poring over maps with a cup of tea in my hand, blasting rock music (at a reasonable volume that doesn’t upset the neighbours, so not really blasting, and in fact sometimes you’ll find me listening to cheesy pop music, no shame), or watching Harry Potter, Marvel or Lord Of The Rings while eating all of the Italian food.
+You’ll usually find me poring over maps with a cup of tea in my hand, blasting rock music (at a reasonable volume that doesn’t upset the neighbours, so not really blasting, and in fact sometimes you’ll find me listening to cheesy pop music or Disney songs; no shame), or watching Harry Potter, Marvel or Lord Of The Rings.

-If I’m not doing any of that, I’m probably taking a coastal walk, looking for a nice mountain, or planning my next adventure.
+If I’m not doing any of that, I’m probably taking a coastal walk, looking for a nice mountain, searching for some cool street art, or planning my next adventure.